Skip to main content

 About risk categories

-Three risk categories were announced by the New Zealand Government in the Update on assessment of affected properties post Cyclone and flooding to apply a framework for homes affected by recent extreme weather and residential properties that may be considered high risk in future events.
+The New Zealand Government announced three risk categories in the Update on assessment of affected properties post Cyclone and flooding.
+These apply a framework for homes affected by recent extreme weather and residential properties that may be considered high risk in future events.

 When we will confirm your property's risk category